realworldocaml/book/en/command-line-parsing.md

 ```

 The final line is the important one.
 It shows that the callback function for a
-spec should consume identical arguments to the supplied `main` function, except
+spec should consume identical arguments to the supplied `main` function, expect
-that there is an additional `unit` argument.
-This final `unit` is there in
+for an additional `unit` argument.
+This final `unit` is there to make sure the
-case there are no command-line arguments, as at least one parameter is required
+callback is evaluated as a function, since if zero command-line arguments are
+specified (i.e. `Spec.empty`), the callback would otherwise have no arguments
-for the callback.
-That's why you have to supply an additional `()` to the
+and be evaluated immediately.
+That's why you have to supply an additional `()`
-callback function in the previous examples.
+to the callback function in all the previous examples.

 </sidebar>